brianadams2337/acme-shop-flo/.changeset/stupid-banks-lose.md

 '@scayle/storefront-boilerplate-nuxt': minor
 ---

-**\[E2E\]** Implemented an end-to-end test to verify the operability of the Country Detection modal, even in scenarios where another flyout, such as the Password Reset flyout, is already displayed.
+**\[E2E\]** Implemented an end-to-end test to ensure the Country Detection modal operates correctly, even when another flyout is already open.